 In order to participate in retiree benefits you must be at least age 55 and have at least five consecutive years of service as a Benefits Eligible Employee.
-You can find information regarding a variety of benefits and services available to eligible retired faculty and staff by using the navigation listed to the left or below.
+You can find information regarding a variety of benefits and services available to eligible retired faculty and staff by using the navigation listed to the right or below.

 Frequently Asked Questions about Retirement

 I am retired from Syracuse University.
 How do I update my address or other information in your records?

 Please contact HR Shared Services to update your mailing address, so you are sure to receive important tax forms and other mailings.